A tug-of-war between stretching and bending in living cell sheets: Introduction

 We therefore adopt the framework of Non-Euclidean elastic Plates (NEP) \cite{efrati2009elastic,pezzulla2017curvature} which generalizes the theory of F\"{o}ppl-von K\'{a}rm\'{a}n \cite{Audoly2010} to account for the presence of both in-plane pre-strain as well as spontaneous curvature.
 The peculiarity of our analysis is that, following experimental observations, we assume that the spontaneous curvature scales with the inverse of the layer thickness leading to a direct competition between stretching and bending energies to set the shape of the free edge of the monolayer.
 We then study how this competition is controlled by the active pre-strain and spontaneous curvature using a simple one parameter ansatz which we qualitatively compare to experimental results.
 Note that we do not aim at quantitatively capturing the experimental results which we rather use to motivate our theoretical study.

 The paper is organized as follows.
-In section~\ref{sec:kinematics}~ and~\ref{sec:passive_rheo}, we present the elastic film framework that we use to model the passive behavior of the monolayer and exemplify in section~\ref{sec:buckling} how buckling under compression characterizes the transition from a stretching to a bending dominated regime.
+In section~\ref{sec:kinematics}~ and~\ref{sec:passive_rheo}, we present the elastic film framework that we use to model the passive behavior of the monolayer and exemplify in section~\ref{sec:buckling} that an external compression is needed to observe a buckling behavior characterized by a transition from a stretching to a bending dominated regime.
 We then complete our model in section~\ref{sec:active_rheology} by accounting for tissue activity.
-Next, in section~\ref{sec:one_parameter_reduction}, we assume a simple deformation ansatz that reduces the mechanical problem to a single parameter characterizing the shape of the free edge and use this parameter to show in section~\ref{sec:initial_deflection} that unlike in the passive case, there is a continuous competition between stretching and bending energies even in the absence of external loading.
-We study in section \ref{sec:deflection_elongation} how applying an external tension changes the balance between stretching and bending and therefore modifies the film free edge.
+Next, in section~\ref{sec:one_parameter_reduction}, we assume a simple deformation ansatz that reduces the mechanical problem to a single parameter characterizing the shape of the free edge.
+We use this parameter in section~\ref{sec:initial_deflection} to show that unlike in the passive case, there is a continuous competition between stretching and bending energies even in the absence of external loading.
+We study in section \ref{sec:deflection_elongation} how applying an external tension changes the balance between stretching and bending, therefore modifying the film free edge.
 We finally discuss our results in section~\ref{sec:discussion}.